Skip to content

 • Select and apply to repositories: the repositories that follow the coding standard.

-4. Click the button Save and apply standard on the repository selection page to save your changes to the coding standard.
+4. Click the button Save and apply coding standard on the repository selection page to save your changes to the coding standard.

 Codacy will start using the updated coding standard on the next analysis of each selected repository.